yoyongxuan/tp/docs/DeveloperGuide.md

 8. Should be usable by a CS1101S TA that has never used similar contact management applications before.
 9. Should be for a single user only (i.e. not a multi-user product, no shared file storage mechanism, no application running in a shared computer).
 10. Invalid commands should not crash CadetHQ, but show an error message instead.
-11. A user should be able to access command help information at any time.
+11. A user should be able to access command help information at any time as long as they have an internet connection.
 12. The source code should be open source.

 ### Glossary